nheron/droolsonboarding/gettingStarted/lesson_3.md

 ## ForAll

-We would like to verify that every cashflow instance is linked to an Account instance.
+We would like to verify that every CashFlow instance is linked to an Account instance.

 ```
 rule "ForAll"